malc0mn/amiigo/Readme.md

 authentication.

 ## nfcptl
-The `nfcptl` package handles communications with NFC portal devices over USB. it depends on the `gousb` package and provides a Client struct that handles the device connection and communications.
+The `nfcptl` package handles communications with NFC portal devices over USB.
+It depends on the `gousb` package and provides a Client struct that handles the device connection and communications.
 This package can be used fully independently.